SamCH93/ppPooling/README.md

 make pdf
 ```

-this reproduces all analyses and outputs the file `pppooling.pdf` in the paper
+this reproduces all analyses and should outputs the file `pppooling.pdf` in the
-directory.
-The R and package versions which we used can be seen in the output of
+paper directory.
+The R and package versions which we used can be seen in the
-the sessionInfo command at the bottom of the manuscript.
+output of the sessionInfo command at the bottom of the manuscript.

-2. *Reproduction within Docker container* (requires Docker with root rights)
+### 2. Reproduction within Docker container (requires Docker with root rights)

 Run in a shell from the root directory of the repository